jross765/JGnuCashLibNTools/gnucash-api/README.md

 * Introduce special variant of transaction: Simple transaction (with just two splits).

+* Possibly carve out a new module for all stuff in "`spec`" packages.

 * Get rid of ugly code redundancies here and there, esp. in the class `Gnucash(Writable)GenerInvoiceImpl`.

 * Last not least: Provide user documentation.